 - Required Senior Project that demonstrates to employers and graduate schools the ability to complete a major independent research project.

 - Faculty who involve students in local, state, national and international environmental issues and research.

 - A NASA New Investigator Award supports the study of the influences of El Niño climatic events in Philippine farming systems and forest use.

-- Recent awards from the National Science Foundation support student-faculty research on forest and aquatic ecosystems.
+- Awards from the National Science Foundation support student-faculty research on forest and aquatic ecosystems.

 - Grants totaling $1.3 million from the Heinz Endowment, Mellon Foundation, Eden Hall Foundation, Luce Foundation, and others support the College’s commitment to sustainable community development and improved environmental quality in northwestern Pennsylvania.

-- Three faculty members recently received prestigious Fulbright Scholar Awards.
+- Faculty members have received prestigious Fulbright Scholar Awards.

-- Since 1996, nine of our students have received prestigious Udall Scholarships for environmental leadership.
+- Students have received prestigious Udall Scholarships for environmental leadership.